dcordero/Travis-Issue-7361/README.md

 # Description

-This simple project with just a very simple travis configuration shows how the version of fastlane is outdated in the deploy step even though it is updated before_deploy
+This simple project with just a very simple travis configuration shows how the version of fastlane is outdated in the deploy step even though it is updated before_deploy.

+[Here](https://github.com/dcordero/Travis-Issue-7361/blame/master/README.md#L777) you can see that `fastlane --version` shows `fastlane 2.18.1` after executing `script`.
+Which is correct.

+[Here](https://github.com/dcordero/Travis-Issue-7361/blame/master/README.md#L800) you can see that `fastlane --version` shows `fastlane 1.111.0` even though it was updated [here](https://github.com/dcordero/Travis-Issue-7361/blame/master/README.md#L781)

 - The failing job can be found here: https://travis-ci.org/dcordero/Travis-Issue-7361/builds/204203405